MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 # Use the Azure REST API with Azure Command Line Interface (CLI)

 [Representational State Transfer (REST) APIs](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse) are service endpoints that support different sets of HTTP operations (or methods).
-These HTTP methods allow you to perform different actions for your service's resources, that the user cannot perform with Azure CLI commands alone.
+These HTTP methods allow you to perform different actions for your service's resources which cannot be performed with regular Azure CLI commands.

 In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your Azure Container Registry (ACR):